mobilecoinofficial/forest/README.md

 You'll need your signal-cli symlinked to the forest-draft directory. `ln -s ~/signal-cli/build/install/signal-cli/bin/signal-cli .`

 If you have secrets, `python3.9 -m forest.datastore list_accounts` should show your available accounts.
 Then you can start it with an available number: `python3.9 contactbot.py +5555555555`

+If you have credentials locally and do not wish to have the datatore updated, the `core` forestbot can be launched with this command.

+> sh -c 'DEBUG=true LOGFILES= BOT_NUMBER=+12406171474 NO_MEMFS=true NO_DOWNLOAD=true $(which python3) -m forest.core'

 ## Running in Docker Locally